olvaffe/olv-notes/graphics/mesa/panvk.md

           - umd controls whether hierarchical tiling is enabled
         - each tile needs a 8-byte header and a 512-byte body
           - umd knows the number of tiles at each hierarchical level
-      - on valhall, panvk allocates a 64KB geometry buffer
+      - on valhall, it uses the tiler heap?
-        - is this the new name for polygon list?
   - hw runs the varying shader and caches the results in the tiler heap
     - it is growable and managed by kmd
     - when the hw runs out of heap, it generates an irq and the kmd grows the